peterkaminski/ai101-peterkaminski-wiki/Jankifiers.md

 The first versions look janky but do the job.
 Play with these!
 Write your own!
 Send comments or new jankifiers to [Pete](mailto:kaminski@istori.com)!

+To make your own, put a prompt like this into ChatGPT or another chatbot (replace the ALL CAPS phrases):

+> Write a single html file with javascript.
+Let the user enter some text.
+When the user presses the "YOUR BUTTON NAME HERE" button, WHAT YOU WANT TO HAPPEN.
+Display the output and copy it to the clipboard.
+Don't show an alert.
+Let me download the html file.

 Jankifiers were introduced on the [[Learn and Do with Peter, 2024-03-24]] call and we did a detailed walkthrough on [[Learn and Do with Peter, 2024-03-29]].

 ## Usable Jankifiers